KALEIDOSCOPEIP/KALEIDOSCOPEIP.github.io/_pages/about.md

 ---

 ## Misc 💡
 - My hometown is Guilin ([Google Maps](https://maps.app.goo.gl/Ne281Q9Kp1wXt4Qu5), [Wikipedia](https://en.wikipedia.org/wiki/Guilin)), a beautiful city with stunning natural landscapes of karst topography ⛰️ 🏞.
-Guilin is one of China's most popular tourist destinations, and the epithet "By water, by mountains, most lovely, Guilin" (桂林山水甲天下) is often associated with the city.
-Guilin welcomes you!
 - I am addicted to music 24/7 🎵🎶 without music I think I might die.
 I sometimes record and edit music for fun, and hope to learn more about music production.
 - Amateur photography enthusiast 📷.
 I find my surroundings always worthy of a picture taken because I believe everything is beautiful in its own way.
 When I purchase a new phone, its camera capacity is one of my focuses.
 - I was a dancer when I was young 🕺.
 Even though I don't dance like before nowadays, I am still looking forward to reinvigorating my passion for dancing.